Scalable Bayesian inference for time series via divide-and-conquer: Theoretical guarantees

 \subsection{Main results}

-We present the main theoretical results of the paper in this section.
-Our results are based on asymptotic theory as the total length $T = Km$ of the time series increases to infinity.
-We prove that the error due to combining the subsequence posteriors using DC-BATS is asymptotically negligible as $T \to \infty$.
-This will require increasing the size of each subsequence $m$, but at a potentially much slower rate than $T$.
-The proofs are in the appendix, and leverage on results of \cite{li2017simple} but extended to the time series setting.
-We first present the following \cref{lem.meandif}, which is novel to this work and is instrumental in proving our later results. \begin{lemma} Under Assumptions 1--9, $\|\mleb-\mleth\| = o_{\PP_{\thno}}(m^{-1/2})$.
-If we assume further that $\widehat{\theta}_1$ is an unbiased estimator for $\theta$, that is, $\EE_{\PP_{\thno}} (\thetahat_1) = \thno$, and $m$ is at least $\O(T^{1/2})$, then $\|\mleb-\mleth\| = o_{\PP_{\thno}}(T^{-1/2})$. \end{lemma}
+We now present the main theoretical results of the paper.
+Our results consider the asymptotic regime where the total time-series length $T = Km \rightarrow \infty$ with the number of subsequences $K$ growing and the subsequence length $m$ also tending to infinity, albeit at a slower rate.
+We show that the error introduced by combining the subsequence posteriors using DC-BATS vanishes asymptotically.
+The proofs are available in the Supplementary Material, and extend the results of \cite{li2017simple} to dependent time series and under broader assumptions.
+We first establish \cref{lem.meandif}, a novel result that is instrumental in proving our later results.
+Recall that $\mlej$ is the MLE of the $k$th subsequence, $\thetabar = \sum_{k=1}^K \mlej/K$ is the average MLE across the $K$ subsequences, and $\mleth$ is the MLE from the full dataset. \begin{lemma} Under Assumptions 1--3 and Assumptions 4--9 in \cref{sec.additional_assumptions}, the average of the subsequence MLEs, $\mleb$, satisfies $\|\mleb - \mleth\| = \smallO_{\thno}(m^{-1/2})$.
+Further, if we additionally assume that each subsequence MLE $\widehat{\theta}_k$ is unbiased for $\theta$, i.e., $\EE_{\thno}(\widehat{\theta}_k) = \theta_0$, and if $m = \mathcal{O}(T^{1/2})$, then $\|\mleb - \mleth\| = \smallO_{\thno}(T^{-1/2})$.
+In this case, the averaged estimator converges to the full data MLE at the standard parametric rate. \end{lemma}